Arohan (film): Plot

 Hari fights his battles alone against the Jotdar and eventually registers a case against him in the district court with help from sympathetic village master (Pankaj Kapoor) and a lawyer who fights his case for free.
-Although the district magistrate (Jayant Kripalani) is sympathetic and just in his dealing to his cause, the Jotdar uses his muscle to beat up Hari, burn down his house and take away his bullocks thus leaving him helpless to fight.
+Although the district magistrate (Jayant Kripalani) is sympathetic and just in his dealing with his cause, the Jotdar uses his muscle to beat up Hari, burn down his house and take away his bullocks thus leaving him helpless to fight.

-Hari presses on and the case reaches the High Court where his case it is in favour of the Jotdar.
+Hari presses on and the case reaches the High Court, where his case is declared in favour of the Jotdar.
 Meanwhile, the first leftist communist government is established in Bengal and after years of court battle and a Panchayat election where Hari defeats Karmakar to become the village Panch, he receives his Bargadari certificate—at the cost of a broken leg, a house, and a brother who is lost forever.

 Hari comes to look for Bolai in the great metropolis of Calcutta and searches for him fruitlessly before going back to his village.
 He never gets to know what has happened of his people who came to Calcutta.
-The audience gets to know that Bolai gets life imprisonment for committing a political murder, Panchi is thrown out of her Sethji's flat when she gets pregnant and is forced to abort the baby and her health deteriorates, she goes into shock and becomes insane and is living on the streets, and Kalidashi dies while working in her master's house, presumably over a broken heart at her daughter's condition, having seen her both as a mistress and a vagabond on the road.
+The audience gets to know that Bolai gets life imprisonment for committing a political murder, Panchi is thrown out of her Sethji's flat when she gets pregnant and is forced to abort the baby.
+Her health deteriorates, she goes into shock and becomes insane and is living on the streets.
+Kalidashi dies while working in her master's house, presumably over a broken heart at her daughter's condition, having seen her both as a mistress and a vagabond on the road.
 Hari himself dies a few months later in 1980.